Dave-team/Knowledge-base/Mental Models.md

 ## Economics
 Supply and Demand — An economic model of price determination in a market.
 It concludes that in a competitive market, the unit price for a particular good, or other traded item such as labor or liquid financial assets, will vary until it settles at a point where the quantity demanded (at the current price) will equal the quantity supplied (at the current price), resulting in an economic equilibrium for price and quantity transacted.

+Principle agent problem: if you want something done, do it yourself.
+If not, send an agent as they won’t care as much

 Price Elasticity — The measurement of how responsive an economic variable is to a change in another.
 It gives answers to questions such as ‘If I lower the price of a product, how much more will sell?’

 Market Power — The ability of a firm to profitably raise the market price of a good or service over marginal cost.